 This is not my only beef with Seska.
 I don't like how the story hastily constructs her relationship with Chakotay that has never been hinted at in her few previous appearances.
 For Chakotay's moral conflict it wouldn't have been necessary for Seska to be his ex- or potential lover, it would have sufficed that Seska was a member of his Maquis crew.

-And finally, the story draws on Cardassians as universal villains in a similar fashion as Hollywood on Germans (or characters with German names or with German cars), even in movies totally unrelated to WWII.
-Cardassians are frequently shown as being cruel, sinister and untrustworthy, as opposed to other alien races whose representatives are both usually more likable and much more diversified.
-It is also interesting to notice that Seska behaves according to the grandiose Cardassian role cliché instead of her previous defiant Bajoran attitude once her identity is revealed - a change that Martha Hackett portrays quite credibly although it is rather racist.
+And finally, the story draws on Cardassians as universal villains in a similar fashion as Hollywood on Germans (or characters with German names or only with German cars), even in movies totally unrelated to WWII.
+Cardassians are frequently shown as being cruel, sinister and untrustworthy, as opposed to other alien races whose representatives are both usually more likable and more diversified.
+It is also interesting to notice that Seska behaves according to the grandiose Cardassian role cliché instead of her previous defiant Bajoran attitude once her identity is revealed - a change that Martha Hackett portrays quite credibly although it is very racist.
 And since I already posed the question about Seska's motivation, her being Cardassian suddenly is reason enough, at least in the logic of the story.
 Well, as Chakotay has to concede the fact that Seska is Cardassian does not make her a traitor, but we all know how the saying goes: "Fool me once..."
 Seska's being Cardassian is the final nail in the coffin of her deception, and the timing leaves no option for an alternative ending.
 The story could have been constructed better in this regard, or (preferably) the Cardassian connection could have been ditched altogether.